University of Reading cookie policy

 Enter your topic keywords in the search box above.

-Use Summon to find full-text articles and book chapters in all subjects.
+Use Summon to find full-text articles, book chapters and other online sources in all subjects.

-Everything you find should be available to read as the results are limited to articles and chapters covered by most of the Library's subscriptions.
+Everything you find should be available to read as the results are limited to sources covered by most of the Library's subscriptions.
 We have also included some good quality open access resources.

 You will also find definitions from reliable encyclopedias and dictionaries related to your topic.
-Other materials covered include newspaper articles, standards, conference proceedings, government documents, trade publications and book reviews.
+Materials covered include journal articles, e-book chapters, newspaper articles, standards, conference proceedings, government documents, trade publications and book reviews.

 Coverage note